 The experiment was laid out in a randomized block design with three replications and eight treatments.
 The treatments of the experiment include T1- Soil application of ZnSO4 at 20 kg ha-1 T2- Nutri priming with Nano Zn at 0.05% T3- Nutri priming with Nano Zn at 0.05% + Foliar spray with Nano Zn at 0.05% at Maximum tillering stage T4- Nutri priming with ZnSO4 at 0.5% T5- Nutri priming with ZnSO4 at 0.5% + Foliar spray with Nano Zn at 0.05% at Maximum tillering stage T6- Foliar spray with Nano Zn at 0.05% at Maximum tillering stage and Panicle initiation stage T7- Foliar spray with ZnSO4 at 0.5% at Maximum tillering stage and Panicle initiation stage T8- Control (Recommended dose of nutrients without application of P and Zn).

-Seedlings were raised using wet nursery method and the seedlings are transplanted at the age of 21 days to the main field.
+Seedlings were raised using the wet nursery method, and they were transplanted to the main field at the age of 21 days.

 Lime application @ 600 kg ha-1 was applied in two splits, one as basal and the rest as top dressing at 30 days after transplanting.
 Seed rated adopted was 75 kg ha-1, in case of the nutri priming treatments; the seeds were soaked in the mentioned concentration of the nutrients for 16 hours.
-63.9 kg ha-1 N, 21.6 kg ha-1 P and 87.75 kg ha-1 K was applied to the crop according the soil test based nutrient application based on package of practices, Kerala Agricultural University.
+63.9 kg ha-1 N, 21.6 kg ha-1 P and 87.75 kg ha-1 K was applied to the crop according to the soil test based nutrient application based on the package of practices, Kerala Agricultural University.

-Weed density was observed using a quadrant of 50 cm × 50 cm which was placed in the plot at random and the component plants were expressed as number of plants per square meter at 20 DAT and 40 DAT, respectively.
+Weed density was observed using a quadrant of 50 cm × 50 cm which was placed in the plot at random, and the component plants were expressed as the number of plants per square meter at 20 DAT and 40 DAT, respectively.
 The weeds were again classified into grasses, sedges and broad leaved weeds.

 To assess weed dry matter, a quadrant of 50 cm × 50 cm was placed in the plot at random in two different sites.
-The weeds present in the quadrant were pulled along with roots, washed and dried under shade and oven died at 60 ± 5 ̊C to a constant weight.
+The weeds present in the quadrant were pulled along with roots, washed, and dried under shade, and oven died at 60 ± 5 ̊C to a constant weight.
 The dry weights of the weeds were expressed as g m-2.

 Weed smothering efficiency (WSE) was computed using the formula and was expressed in percentage at 20 DAT and 40 DAT.